1. Home

 Is My PCAT Score Good Enough?

 Average applicants in the 2020-2021 pharmacy school year scored, on average, in the 48th percentile in Biological Processes, in the 49th percentile for Chemical Processes, and in the 53rd percentile for Quantitative Reasoning, for an average composite score of the 49th percentile.
-This can be compared to the accepted applicants, who scored, on average, in the 54th percentile for Biological Processes, in the 56th percentile for Chemical Processes, and in the 60th percentile for Quantitative Reasoning, for an average composite score in the 57th percentile.
+This can be compared to the accepted applicants, who scored, on average, in the 54th percentile for Biological Processes, in the 56th percentile for Chemical Processes, and the 60th percentile for Quantitative Reasoning, for an average composite score in the 57th percentile.
 Writing samples for the applicants and accepted applicants were similar.

 The Average Pharmacy School Student

-So what does the average accepted pharmacy school applicant look like?
+So, what does the average accepted pharmacy school applicant look like?

-Let’s look deeper at the application demographics.
 Over 2/3 of all accepted applicants to pharmacy school programs are female.
 The majority of accepted applicants are between 20-25 years of age.
-Almost 14% of accepted applicants to PharmD programs are under the age of 20, while almost 12% of accepted applicants are 26-30 years old.
+Almost 14% of accepted applicants to PharmD programs are under the age of 20, while nearly 12% of accepted applicants are 26-30 years old.
 Less than 10% of accepted pharmacy school students are over 30 years old when they enter pharmacy school.

-Over 40% of the incoming pharmacy school class is typically white, while almost 24% of the class is Asian.
-Almost 14% of the class is composed of those identifying as Hispanic or Latino, while almost 12% is Black or African American.
+Over 40% of the incoming pharmacy school class is typically white, while almost 24% is Asian.
+Nearly 14% of the class comprises those identifying as Hispanic or Latino, while almost 12% is Black or African American.
 Over the past 15 years, the percentage of pharmacy students identifying as Hispanic or Latino has tripled, while the percentage of Black or African American students increased by over 50%.
-Almost 25% of accepted candidates had a parental household income which met criteria to be considered economically disadvantaged and over 25% of accepted candidates reported that they are the first generation in their family to attend college.
-Finally, over 15% of accepted candidates indicated that English is not their primary language.

 *PharmCAS-affiliated programs only